SAVE SOCIAL SECURITY

-Our children and grandchildren deserve the right to have access to public lands that are pristine in their natural beauty and free from the scars of mining, drilling and development.
-Of all the states, Utah should be the most protective and jealous of its unique and unparalleled natural wonders.
+- We deserve access to public lands that are pristine in their natural beauty; free from the scars of mining, drilling and development.
 Economic development should be focused on preservation of these areas and not destruction.

-Here is a related truth: Coal is not coming back.
-Donald Trump lied to the coal miners when he said he would bring coal back.
-The economic truth is that it isn’t coming back.
-Bob Murray, the owner of the largest privately owned coal mining company in America said he told Trump that he should temper his expectations.
-Referring to Trump’s promise to bring back coal jobs, Murray said, “he can’t bring them back.”
-That is coming from the king of coal himself.
+Coal is not coming back.
+Bob Murray, the owner of the largest privately owned coal mining company in America said he told Trump that he should temper his expectations and that, the president can’t bring it back.

 I will fight for environmental safeguards that will benefit current and future generations while being sensitive to economic impacts and exploring solutions to expand economic development.

-The Republican Party has become stagnant and predictably irrational in its policies, trotting out old ideas, while the increasingly interconnected world passes them by.
-And now, in the age of Trump, it has become corrupted because of its leader’s acquiescence to the destructive untruths that fall, like the autumn leaves, so naturally from the lips of Donald Trump.
+- The Republican Party has become stagnant and predictably irrational in its policies, trotting out old ideas, while the increasingly interconnected world passes them by.

 It is time for a change.
 And change means telling the truth.